Amid the dramatic and ongoing changes within the marketing communications industries is the accelerating rate of M&A transactions within the PR field.

 > Brainstorm and revise the strategic plan if the action plan and operating plan warrant revision.

 Arguably the most challenging aspect of developing a strategic plan.
-PR firm agency owners and C-suite executives need to examine not only the present state of their agency, but have to look well past the horizon to give buyers and would-be suitors a clear picture on where the agency is headed in terms of profitability and valuation.
+PR firm agency owners and C-suite executives need to examine not only the present state of their agency, but have to look well past the horizon to give would-be suitors a clear picture on where the agency is headed in terms of profitability and valuation.
 At the core of the implementation plan is a ‘SWOT’ analysis, which is designed to give you a cold-eyed assessment of your firm.
 Here’s the entire process:

 > Strengths: Loyalty of your clients, quality of work/campaigns/core competencies.